kti25/SQL/README.md

 You will be using R Studio as it is more user friendly.

-Download the "Sample Code for Getting Started.R" from the repository above.
+Download the "Sample Code for Getting Started.R" from the repository above to get started!